Prokopp/the-free-hive-book/the-free-hive-book.md

 ##SELECT ...
 DISTRIBUTE BY ...##

 `DISTRIBUTE BY` tells Hive by which column to organise the data when it is sent to the reducers.
-We coul instead of using `CLUSTER BY` in the previous example use `DISTRIBUTE BY` to ensure every reducer gets a complete sets of indicators.
+We could instead of using `CLUSTER BY` in the previous example use `DISTRIBUTE BY` to ensure every reducer gets a complete set of indicators.

 ```sql
 SELECT country_name, indicator_name, `2011` AS trade_2011 FROM wdi WHERE